 He gave her the million-watt smile he always reserved for her in the past; it warmed her heart to know that he still had it.

 “I’m well…been better after seeing you!” he responded.

 This made her giggle, but for some reason, she was shy about showing it to him.
 Nevertheless, he bent down and caught her in action.

 Heat flared up her cheeks.

-“Well then,” her father said, “I think we should leave for home now.
+“Well then,” Annalise’s father said, “I think we should leave for home now.
 Gale, your parents haven’t been in the city for a while, you know that, don’t you?”

-Gale turned that handsome tanned face towards Annalise’s father, his smile intact.
+Gale turned that handsome tanned face towards the older gentleman, his smile intact.